NotJustIntegration/apic-web-socket/README.md

 ```

 ## Approach 2: API Connect GatewayScript
 In this approach, we'll walk you through setting up a WebSocket connection in IBM API Connect.
 We'll create an API, implement a WebSocket handler using GatewayScript, and test the connection with a WebSocket client.

+Please not that API Connect with DataPower gateway does not support sending and receiving WebSocket frames natively.
+DataPower supports establishing a WebSocket connection, but it is primarily intended to be used as a passthrough, meaning that the WebSocket communication is handled by the backend service.

 Let's get started!

 #### Overview